 Click through the slideshow below to see the evolution of Little Anne.

-Jayme Maley is the Marketing Manager at pocket Nurse.
+Jayme Maley is the Marketing Manager at Pocket Nurse.
 The Little Anne Timeline was created by Mary Lanigan, Associate Product Marketing Manager at Laerdal Medical.
 Images copyright of Laerdal Medical.
 Pocket Nurse is an authorized Laerdal distributor.
-To see our selection of Laerdal Annie solutions, see the Manikins and Models page at PocketNurse.com.
+To see our selection of Laerdal Annie solutions, see the Manikins and Simulators page at PocketNurse.com.